 Like most bullying cases, these victims are more likely to have low self-esteem and experience suicidal thoughts.
 Since it is all done online, these cases are often hard to prove in order to nail down who the oppressor or oppressors are.
 Being able to hide behind a screen gives bullies a heightened sense of courage to tear others down, which has increased the likelihood of children becoming victims of it.

 Since cyberbullying is still a relatively new phenomenon, parents may feel like they don’t know exactly how it is done or what to look out for.
 As scary as it sounds, kids are constantly finding new ways to go about bullying one another.
-There can be blatantly aggressive cyberbullying like sending someone a text message telling them to k*** themselves or commenting hateful things like “delete this” or “you’re ugly” on someone’s social media post.
+There can be blatantly aggressive cyberbullying like sending someone a text message telling them they aren't invited to a birthday party or commenting hateful things like “delete this” or “you’re ugly” on someone’s social media post.
 However, kids know that parents and faculty are becoming more aware and involved in taking action against cyberbullying.
 As a result, kids have started taking a less obvious approach by becoming passive-aggressive bullies.

 Passive-aggressive cyberbullying can be difficult to pinpoint, even when you are the victim.
 The warning signs aren’t bruises on your arm or immediate talk of suicide, but the lasting effect can be extremely influential on one’s mental health.
 An example of passive-aggressive cyberbullying could be a group of girls intentionally posting about a sleepover so that the one girl they left out will see and feel excluded.
 It could even be as discreet as a photo being posted of your child knowing they aren’t comfortable with it being put on social media.
 Intentional or not, these passive acts can make your child feel sad, angry, lonely or hurt and is therefore considered bullying.